 Over the decades, organizations are driven by automation.
 We have seen great innovations from basic spelling checks to flying drones that can capture photos and videos.
 Automation robots have truly simplified our menacing tasks to a certain degree.
 However, today’s limelight belongs to robotic process automation (RPA) that is making waves in the technology world.
-RPA technology solution is slowly becoming an integral part of business processes, allowing organizations to automate desired areas for better efficiency.
+RPA solution is slowly becoming an integral part of business processes, allowing organizations to automate desired areas for better efficiency.
 Let’s address some of the common questions related to RPA.

 According to CIO Insight survey,